tektoncd/operator/docs/TektonConfig.md

 > `keep: 100` <br>
 ### Addon

 TektonAddon install some resources along with Tekton Pipelines on the cluster.
-This provides few ClusterTasks, PipelineTemplates.
+This provides few ClusterTasks, PipelineTemplates, Tasks.

 This section allows to customize installation of those resources through params.
 You can read more about the supported params [here](./TektonAddon.md).